Wrexham A.F.C.: A club of pioneers (1863–1921)

+Into the Football League (1921–1968)

-It was during this particular season that Wrexham achieved many "firsts" in the club's history, such as when Ted Regan scored the club's first ever Football League hat-trick, and also Brian Simpson became the first Wrexham player to be sent off in a Football League game when he was ordered from the field of play against Southport in January 1922.
-Charlie Hewitt was the club's first ever manager during this period.
+In 1921, Wrexham was a founding member of the newly formed Third Division North of the Football League.
+In this debut season, Wrexham achieved many of the club's Football League "firsts", such as: Ted Regan scoring Wrexham's first league hat-trick; and, Brian Simpson becoming the first Wrexham player to be sent off during a league match, against Southport in January 1922.
+Charlie Hewitt was the club's first-ever manager during this period.

-In the 1926–27 season the club got past the first round of the FA Cup only to be knocked out by Rhyl.
-The following season Wrexham fought their way to the fourth round before they lost 0–1 to Birmingham City.
-A record 32 league goals from Albert Mays helped Wrexham to get to third position in the division in the 1928–29 season.
-And later in that season Tommy Bamford made his first appearance for the club.
-He went on to score 201 League and Cup goals for the club during his time at the Racecourse.
-During the 1929–30 season the club recorded their best ever league win to date when they defeated Rochdale 8–0.

-Wrexham enjoyed their best ever Third Division North season in 1932–33, when they finished runners-up to Hull City and won 18 of their 21 home games during the course of the season.
-This was the first season that the club appeared in their now-familiar red and white strip for the first time for the short-lived 1939–40 season.
+From the 1926–27 season to the 1939–40 season, Wrexham were a consistent presence in the Third Division North.
+In the 1928–29 season, a record thirty-two league goals from Albert Mays helped Wrexham achieve third place and also, marked the debut of club legend Tommy Bamford.
+Bamford went on to score 201 goals for the club during his time at the Racecourse Ground.
+In the following season (1929–30), Wrexham recorded their biggest league win at the time, when they defeated Rochdale 8–0.
+During the 1932–33 season, Wrexham had their best Third Division North performance, when they finished runners-up to Hull City and won 18 of their 21 home games during the course of the season.
+In the final season during this period (1939–40), Wrexham appeared in their now-familiar red and white kit colours for the first time.
+The club's best FA Cup performance prior to the Second World War was in the 1927–28 season, where Wrexham fought their way to the fourth round before they lost 0–1 to Birmingham City.

-During the Second World War years, when long cross-county trips were impossible due to the war, Wrexham played in the Regional League West against local teams from Merseyside and Manchester, amongst others in the north west region.
-Wrexham's position as a barracks town meant that the team could secure the services of many famous guest players such as Stanley Matthews, Stan Cullis, and others.
+During the Second World War years, when long cross-county trips were impossible due to the war, Wrexham played in the Regional League West against local teams from Merseyside and Manchester, amongst others in the northwest region.
+The club's position as a barracks town meant that the team could secure the services of many famous guest players such as Stanley Matthews, Stan Cullis, and others.

-In the first post-war season Wrexham equalled their best ever position when they again finished third in the Third Division North.
-In the summer of 1949 the club made its first ever tour abroad when it played three games against the British army in Germany.

-The club reached the fourth round of the FA Cup in 1956–57 where they played Manchester United's Busby Babes in front of a crowd of 34,445 people at the Racecourse, which still remains a club record.
+In the post-war period, the club made its first-ever tour abroad in 1949, when the team played three matches against the British army in Germany.
+In the 1956–57 season, Wrexham reached the fourth round of the FA Cup, where they played Manchester United's Busby Babes in front of a crowd of 34,445 people at the Racecourse, which still remains a club record.
 The 5–0 defeat did not spoil the occasion for the large home crowd, and later that season Wrexham managed to win the Welsh Cup for the first time in 26 years.